We go to Catalina Island every summer. We’ve been visiting Catalina ever since I was in high school – so that’s 20+

 Unless you have your own boat, visiting the Island isn’t cheap.
 We regularly purchase gift cards from Costco for the Catalina Express ferry (usually available during the summer).

 How much is the ferry to Catalina?
 You can buy $100 gift card for $80 at Costco.
 This is the ONLY discount that I’ve ever found.
 Adult round-trip passage is roughly $75 and the kids are $59 round trip.
-So, for our family, we can save $40 by purchasing two $100 gift cards.
+So, for our family of 4, we can save $40 by purchasing two $100 gift cards.
 The gift cards have a $300 value, but only cost us $240 at Costco.

 You must make your reservations by phone if you are going to use this option.
 They will take your credit card number to reserve your spot, but you actually pay with your gift cards when you pick up your tickets.
 [Note: Catalina Express isn’t the only ferry company.
 It’s just the only one with gift cards at Costco.]

 The first thing you’ll need to decide is: whether you are going to Avalon or Two Harbors.

 If you are going to Avalon, you can leave from San Pedro, Long Beach, Dana Point, Newport Beach or Marina Del Rey.

 If you are going to Two Harbors, you must leave from San Pedro and sometimes you may need to go via a quick stop in Avalon.

 Where to Park When Going to Catalina on the Ferry

 Each ferry terminal has its own parking area.

 When we leave for Two Harbors from the San Pedro terminal, parking is outdoors in an open lot under the Vincent Thomas Bridge.
-Tip: Try not to park under a light fixture of the seagulls will dirty your car with bird droppings while you are away.
+Tip: Try not to park under a light fixture or the seagulls will dirty your car with bird droppings while you are away.